-For illustration purpose, I have created a dummy data as shown in the below picture.
+For illustration purposes, I have created dummy data, as shown in the below picture.

-Now we need to print the report from A1 to D14, this is my range.
-Enter the range in VBA code to access PrintOut method.
+Now we need to print the report from A1 to D14.
+This is my range.
+Enter the range in the VBA code to access the PrintOut method.

 Sub Print_Example1() Range ("A1:D14") End Sub